Be-Be-Bears

 Be-Be-Bears (Russian title: Ми-ми-мишки, Mi-Mi-Mishki (Note: The Russian name "Misha"/"Mishka" is a colloquial reference to a bear)) is a Russian animated series produced by the animation studio Parovoz.
 It has been broadcast since March 21, 2015.

-In the Russian version it is about the adventures of Kesha the brown bear, Tuchka ("little cloud") the polar bear, (Note: Kesha is a diminutive for Innokentiy and "Tuchka" ("little cloud") is a hint to an episode from the Russian cartoon Winnie-the-Pooh in which Winnie sings while flying balloon: "I am a little cloud and not at all a bear" in order to fool the bees) and their friends the little she-fox Foxy (Лисичка) and Chick the chicken, as well as some other characters.
+The series is about the adventures of tireless amusing animals: a brown bear named Bucky, a polar bear named Bjorn and their friend named Franny.